-A question which is often asked by someone looking to start in a band, whether a student in their first music lessons or by parents, is: what band instrument are the cheapest?
+A question that is often asked by someone looking to start in a band, whether a student in their first music lessons or by parents, is: what is the cheapest instrument in a band?

 Similar to the question of what are the most expensive musical instruments, it is a difficult question to answer, especially if you’re looking for an instrument that is reliable and of some quality.

 However, if we only consider the typical band instruments, the answer would be: the flute, then followed by the clarinet and the trumpet.

 This is very dependent on your level as a player, your interests, and the quality you are looking for, even for a cheap instrument.

 The truth is that there are many different types of instruments that you can purchase for your music lessons, and some of them cost a whole lot less than others.

 The Cheapest Instruments Within Each Section of a Band